-Quick Point: The Statute of Limitations is an “affirmative defense”, meaning that if the creditor sues you, you must raise this defense in your answer to the lawsuit.
+Quick Note: The Statute of Limitations is an “affirmative defense”, meaning that if the creditor sues you, you must raise this defense in your answer to the lawsuit.
 If you do not respond to the lawsuit and raise your Statute of Limitations defense in your answer, you could end up with a judgment against you, even though the debt is beyond the Statute.
 In other words, you lose your Statute of Limitations defense by failing to raise it.

 You might wonder why a creditor would try to collect on a debt after the Statute of Limitations has run out.
 However, it can be a lucrative business, particularly if you lack scruples.
 “Vulture” debt collectors purchase very old accounts on which the Statue of Limitations has run out for a few cents on the dollar.
 They count on debtors not understanding that these debts are unenforceable.
 I see this situation more and more in my Philadelphia bankruptcy and debt settlement practice.
 Many of these debt collectors use extremely aggressive tactics.